 Naturism is the practice of going nude, especially in a mixed social setting, and is a lifestyle choice.
 Another term for it is 'nude recreation'.
 It gives a feeling of freedom and, for many, social nudity is personally liberating.
 Through it, we come not only to accept ourselves but others as well.

 Naturist clubs offer a safe, family-friendly environment for people of all ages to experience the joys of naturism.
 Like most clubs in NZ we allow newcomers several visits to get used to naturism.
 The expectation is that when suitable weather conditions prevail and you feel comfortable, you will shed your clothes.
-From a hygiëne expect, naturist clubs do not usually allow bathing suits to be worn in the pool, spa or sauna, but once you have experienced the joy of swimming naked you won’t want to wear them anyway.
+From a hygiëne aspect, naturist clubs do not usually allow bathing suits to be worn in the pool, spa or sauna, but once you have experienced the joy of swimming naked you won’t want to wear them anyway.

 First time going natural

 We at Hawkes Bay Naturist Club understand that for some people who have never dared to bare before, this can be a very nervous time for you.